cjbutterworth1996/Stealth-AI/readme.md

 # Heuristic 1 - Visibility of system status #

+Heuristic: The design should always keep users informed about what is going on, through appropriate feedback within a reasonable amount of time.

 Analysis: There is no UI whatsoever, which is quite an issue for determining system status.
 The only indication the user has to when a guard has spotted them is that the guard faces their direction and starts moving towards them.
 Possible solutions to this include a symbol above the AI's heads to determine what state they're in, audio cues to alert the player that they've been seen, and UI cues such as the screen turning red to alert the player that they've been seen.
 Also, there is no win/loss state or objective to follow, so the player will be confused about what to do.
 To fix this, an objective should be added, UI should be added to show the player what the object is, such as a minimap or an arrow pointing to the objective, or even just a message telling the player what to do.
 A win state to finish the level and a loss state to restart the level also need to be implemented in order to let the player know they have either succeeded or failed in completing the main objective.

 Playtester's experience: